WorkplaceX/workplacex.github.io/README.md

 * ASP.NET Core 2.1
 * Bootstrap 4
-* Angular 6 (Including server side rendering for high performance first page load and SEO optimization)
+* Angular 6 (Also server side rendering for high performance first page load)

 Allow thousands of users to access and manage your companies data in a controlled manner.
 Be flexible and evolve business models as the marked changes.